svm-zhang/AGOUTI/README.md

 Second, scaffolding using RNA-seq reads can produce alternative paths that are based on evidences of gene models.
 Any inconsistencies with ones given by DNA-based scaffolding can provide useful information for further improving genome assembly.

 The downside of scaffolding this way is that sequences, especially those from regions of low gene density, lose their context with others.
-This makes all efforts of preparing mate-pair libraries, if any, futile.
-To avoid such loss, AGOUTI (**v.0.3.0 or above**) tries to recover the original connections between contigs as much as possible (see "Recover original paths" section below).
+This makes all efforts of doing DNA-based scaffolding, if any, become futile.
+To avoid such loss, AGOUTI (**v.0.3.0 or above**) tries to recover the original connections between contigs as much as possible (see **Recovering Original Paths** section below).

 ### When to shred original assemblies